irods-contrib/metalnx-msi/docs/INSTALL.md

 All the operations executed by the microservices are traceable by the iRODS logs.
 These logs can be accessed on the `/var/lib/irods/iRODS/server/log` directory and they have a name format `rodsLogs.YYYY.MM.DD`.

 > Notice that if your infrastructure contains multiple iRODS servers (iCAT and resources) the `metalnx-msi-plugins´ package **must** be installed in **all** of the servers.
 The microservices are executed locally on each one of the machines.
-It means that if an user uploads a file to a resource server and it does not have the Metalnx MSI package installed, the metadata extraction will fail.
+It means that if a user uploads a file to a resource server and it does not have the Metalnx MSI package installed, the metadata extraction will fail.

 [Back to Table of Contents](#TOC)